blakeaber/resilient-devops/tfs/docker_eb/README.md

 1. Use the terraform.tfvars for fill in information that is needed for variables.tf file.
 Do not edit variables.tf file. terraform.tfvars will stay local and in action of a git push no update on it should be made.
 Otherwise a risk for exposing credentials
 2. Run ```terraform init```
 ```
   NOTE: If you have the A records of your site: i.e. `www.example.com` or example.com.
-Get the follwoign from Route53
+Get the following from Route53
   - ZONEID
   - RECORDNAME i.e `example.com` or `www.example.com`
   - TYPE i.e in this case if A